ljaaskela/velk-platform/docs/render/render-backend.md

 };
 ```

-The rule: use `buffer_reference` only for types that represent actual GPU pointers (DrawData, the RT `GlobalDataPtr` / `RtRoot`, instance buffer containers).
-Data that lives inside those buffers is plain structs, and view globals are reached by index into the set = 1 `velk_globals` buffer rather than by address.
+The rule: use `buffer_reference` only for types that represent actual GPU pointers (the graphics `DrawData` root, the VBO / UV1 / mesh-vertex containers).
+Data that lives in a `set = 1` arena — globals, instances, material, lights, BVH nodes/shapes, RT primary shapes — is a plain struct read by index.
+The RT root (`RtRoot`) is no longer a `buffer_reference`: it is pushed inline as a scalar push-constant block, and every field in it is an index or inline value.

 ### std430 alignment and the DrawDataHeader